 The best way to see what’s on your website is to jot down an outline of all your pages in an easy-to-read format.
 Like a numbered list.

 Once you’ve listed everything, check how many pages you have.
 We recommend sticking to between five and seven primary pages because this will prevent your site looking cluttered and make it easy for visitors to navigate.
 If you need more pages than that, group some together to create subpages under your main ones.

 At this stage, I’d take the opportunity to do some spring cleaning.
 Do you really need to transfer that subpage about your spring sale in 2015?
 You can just strikethrough any pages that you don’t want to take along to your new website.
 Then copy and paste all the text from the pages you want to keep into your doc.
-Just make sure you redirect any pages you don’t carry across to your new website.

 Remember, your visitors want to find what they need as quickly as possible (in three clicks or less).
 Each additional click risks the visitor leaving your page.
 It’s also a good idea to check that no matter which page a visitor lands on, it’s still easy for them to find their way around.

 If you’re a super organized person you may already have all your website images in one folder.
 If not, start by creating a “Website” folder.
 This way you can easily find the photos you need and upload them directly to your new website.

 With Jimdo, you can connect your Facebook or Google Business profile if you have one and all your images will be pulled across to your website, automatically.

 4. What widgets or external tools do you have?